NEGROS OCCIDENTAL TRAVEL GUIDE + TOURIST ATTRACTIONS,ITINERARIES

-The City of La Carlota, Negros Occidental or formerly known as “Simancas” is consist of 14 Barangays with a total population of 64,469.
+The City of La Carlota, Negros Occidental or formerly known as “Simancas” is consists of 14 Barangays with a total population of 64,469.
 Due to the small number of population of the city, it is also considered as the last city in the province in terms of the number of settlers.
 Being a landlocked area, the primary form of living in this place is mostly agriculture, divided into two, planting/ harvesting of crops and tending of animals.

-Just like the rest of the country, the climate here is also divided into the dry season (January to May) and wet season (June to December).
+Just like the rest of the country, the climate here is also divided into the dry season (January to May) and the wet season (June to December).
 The place is also a haven of many tourists’ spots such as the La Granja Agricultural Research Center (a place for those who would like to learn more about agriculture), Central Azucacera de La Carlota or also known as the Iron Dinosaur, Guintubdan Pavilion, Muscovado Sugar Mill Brick Chimney Ruins, Mt.
 Kanlaon Natural Park, ECJ Durian Farms, Haguimit Hill Top Resort, Le Grand Dairy Products, Paraiso Masulog Spring Resort, Catholic Church of Our Lady of Peace, and the Lenten special Good Friday re-enactment, the Kalbaryo.
 Given the many activities to do in the city, it is inevitable to see foreigners moving around the city at any time of the year.

 The Municipality of La Castellana, Negros Occidental is a 1st class municipality divided into 13 Barangays with a total population of 74,855.
 With its location situated at the bottom of the Kanlaon Volcano, this provided the town with a lot of natural resources and advantages such as natural hot springs as well as scenic waterfalls.
 The source of living of people in this town is focused on sugarcane, and farming of rice and banana.

 They also celebrate yearly the Bailes de Luces every 5th of January (a street dancing competition), Banana Festival every April (showcasing the variety of Banana) and Senior San Vicente Ferrer Feast Day whereas tourists along with devotees attend for enjoyment and for healing purposes.
 As for the landmarks or place to visit, they also have a number of places which attracts the tourists.
 They have the Mt.
-Kanlaon Natural Park Administration Center (a man-made forest), Caduhada Spring Resort (the water is said to have therapeutic and healing features), Tulo-tulo Cave (source of spring water), Hda.
+Kanlaon Natural Park Administration Center (a man-made forest), Caduhada Spring Resort (the water is said to have therapeutic and healing features), Tulo-Tulo Cave (source of spring water), Hda.
 Luisa Farm and Resort (botanical paradise with an amazing view of the Mount Kanlaon), Mandayao Twin Falls (health spa), Tikoy-tikoy Spring Resort (resort with mini-zoo and variety of tree species), Baji-baji Spring Resort (big and small pools with fresh spring water), and the Mandayao Shell Cave (beautiful scene of stalactites).

 Manapla, Negros Occidental

 The Municipality of Manapla is a 2nd class municipality in Negros Occidental divided into 12 Barangays and with a total population of 54,845 people.
 The town is famous for producing high-quality delicacy called puto.
 They annually celebrate the Pinta Puto festival every 15th and 16th of August which aims to promote their special delicacy.
-The famous landmarks of the town are the Chapel of the Cartwheels, Ancestral Home of Gastons (American Colonial Architecture), Seaside Beach Resort, Balulan Beach Resort, and Caferina Beach Resort.
+The famous landmarks of the town are the Chapel of the Cartwheels, Ancestral Home of Gastons (American Colonial Architecture), Seaside Beach Resort, Balulan Beach Resort, and Ceferina Beach Resort.

 Click here for Manapla Travel Guides

 The Municipality of Moises Padilla, Negros Occidental a 3rd class municipality is divided into 15 Barangays with a total population of 41,386 people.
-The place is rich with dairy products as well as animals which makes it as their primary source of living.
+The place is rich with dairy products as well as animals which makes it their primary source of living.
 They export dairy animals to other parts of the entire Negros Occidental.

 One good thing about the place is that it offers an amazing view of the perfect cone shape Kanlaon Volcano.
 They also have an existing natural spring at the center of the town whereas they try to maintain it organically as much as possible.
 They do not make use of any chemical and other scientific resources to maintain and clean the natural spring.
 They celebrate the Magayon Festival whereas the people dress imitating any livestock animals which can be found in the town.
 The place which deserves a visit is the Ang Turuban sa Balanhigan (resort), Old Municipal Building (historical place because it was built in the year the 1950’s), Japanese Barracks (historical place during the World War II), and the Kaitulari Eco-Tourism Zone.